Fall City Historical Society Programs

 The Fall City Memory Book Project, partially funded by King County 4Culture grants, resulted in the publication of Preserving the Stories of Fall City, a 350-page book with stories of growing up in Fall City taken from contributions of more than 50 local authors.
 An important historic era in Fall City was 1915-1944, when students attended the Fall City Brick School from Kindergarten through high school graduation.
 The Memory Book was able to capture memories from many of the Brick School graduates, whose numbers are rapidly dwindling.

 Having established a strong Collections Management system, our emphasis now is how to make history more available.
 Because of difficult economic times, we do not expect to acquire or have the funds to support a museum building.
-Therefore our current focus is on creating an extensive web site which can make our collections more widely accessible.
-This is a project that will require both investment in technical expertise and a great deal of organization time to prepare materials for the site.
+Therefore our recent focus has been on creating an extensive web site which can make our collections more widely accessible.
+This project will continue to require both investment in technical expertise and a great deal of organization time to prepare collection materials for online access.